grstein/quarkus-distroless-demo/README.md

 > make up

-This command will leave 3 instances of Quarkus running in the foreground:
+This command will leave 4 instances of Quarkus running in the foreground:
-* JRE version listening on port 8081;
+* JVM version listening on port 8081;
 * Native version listening on port 8082;
 * Distroless version listening on port 8083;
+* Distroless JVM version listening on port 8084;

 ## Delete all images